timotheenivalis/timotheenivalis.github.io/_posts/2016-05-29-first-post.md

 # You are guessing snow voles can't be that interesting, why in hell would I do that?

 We know the environment of many species is changing more rapidly than ever in human memory.
-These
+Biologists often recognize four ways in which wild populations can respond to these changes: they can genetically adapt, they can cope with changes plasticly (that is, they change directly in response to the environment, without genetic change), they can move to track their ideal conditions, or... sad face... they can die out.

+On the long run, the best way for populations to persist is to genetically adapt.
+We know that evolution can sometimes happen sufficiently fast to rescue populations from extinction, there are some good examples, but in general we don't know how likely rapid adaptive evolution is, and we don't understand well how environmental changes translates into evolution.

+How do we fix the ignorance of the human kind?
+By going to the field, collecting data in natural populations, and passing them through the sieve of the scientific method, statistics, muesli and bad coffee.

+Hence me hoping like an ibex with an Ikea bag on the scree.

-Also, it is nice to work in the Alps.
-You get to see tons of wild flowers, grouses, eagles, ibex, chamois, black salamanders...
+Also, it is nice to spend time in the Alps.
+You get to see tons of wild flowers, grouses, eagles, ibex, chamois, black salamanders, summer snow, deer bellowing in the middle of the night...
 {: .notice}

 # What we found